-I find myself most attracted to art that is aesthetically appealing, offers an opportunity for self-reflection and has the potential to change a perception.
+I find myself most attracted to art that, while aesthetically appealing, offers an opportunity for self-reflection and has the potential to change a perception.
 Art that brings thinking, action, transformation, inspiration and soul into the experience.
-Art that builds a relationship with the social and political worlds.
-Socially-engaged art.
-Joseph Bueys talked about making art that "scratched on the imagination" and thus caused viewers to become internally active.
+Art that builds a relationship with the social and political worlds, socially-engaged art.

 I agree with those who believe that there are no longer grand narratives to explain the whole world and that each of us must continue to reformulate our questions and seek new answers as we learn and grow.
 My work, influenced by degrees in Political Science and Art as well as my experiences with advocacy, activism and campaign work, is often a physical manifestation of these questions and sometimes leads me to answers.
 I desire to develop art and correlating events that engage the psyche of viewers and participants to the point where they, too, become moved to question, to consider, to act.